KCCV

+In addition to the main signal, KCCV is also heard on two low-power FM translators: K245CC (96.9 FM), licensed to Olathe, and K268CF (101.5 FM), licensed to Kansas City, Missouri.

-While all the Bott radio stations in the Kansas City radio market carry Christian talk and teaching programs, they are not fully simulcast.
-KCCV-FM 92.3 has a slightly different schedule than KCCV AM 760.
-The two translator stations at 96.9 and 101.5 simulcast AM 760.
+While all the Bott radio stations in the Kansas City radio market carry Christian talk and teaching programs, they are not fully simulcast as KCCV-FM has a slightly different schedule than KCCV.
 National religious leaders heard on KCCV and KCCV-FM include Chuck Swindoll, Jim Daly, Charles Stanley, John MacArthur, Alistair Begg and David Jeremiah.

 History

-The station that is today KCCV (AM) signed on the air in 1947 as KANS.
-It first broadcast at 1510 kHz and was licensed to Independence, Missouri.
-KANS was a daytimer, powered at 1,000 watts and required to go off the air at night.
+The station that is today KCCV signed on the air in 1947 as KANS.
+It first broadcast over 1510 kHz and was licensed to Independence, Missouri.
+KANS was a daytimer, with 1,000 watts and required to go off the air at night.
 Richard Bott bought KANS in 1962, the first station in the Bott Radio Network.
 He switched it to a Christian radio format, calling it "Kansas City's Christian Voice."
 Bott said during a 55th anniversary broadcast in November 2017, that he felt a responsibility and calling to start a Christian radio station.

 KCCV-FM signed on the air on December 1, 1993.
 While it was not yet built, in 1992, the Bott Broadcasting Company bought the construction permit for $537,500.
 The plan was to have KCCV-FM air Christian programs around the clock, since the AM station was limited to daytime-only broadcasts.
 The call letters were chosen to represent "Kansas City's Christian Voice."

 In 1989, Bott Broadcasting was issued a construction permit to build a new AM station, licensed to Overland Park, at 760 kHz.
-KCCV (AM) went on the air in 1990, with Bott moving its programming from AM 1510 to AM 760.
-While 760 at first was also a daytime-only station, its lower position the AM dial and 6,000 watt transmitter gave it one of the best signals in the Kansas City radio market.
+KCCV went on the air in 1990, with Bott moving its programming from AM 1510 to AM 760.
+While 760 at first was also a daytime-only station, its lower position the AM dial and 6,000-watt transmitter gave it one of the best signals in the Kansas City radio market.
 A few years later, the Federal Communications Commission (FCC) granted KCCV permission to stay on the air at night, but with a reduced power of 200 watts.